MicrosoftDocs/query-docs/query-languages/m/m-spec-functions.md

 ## Invoking functions

-The _function-body_ of a function is executed by _invoking_ the function value using an _invokeexpression_.
+The _function-body_ of a function is executed by _invoking_ the function value using an _invoke-expression_.
 Invoking a function value means the _function-body_ of the function value is evaluated and a value is returned or an error is raised.

 _invoke-expression:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;primary-expression_  `(`  _argument-list<sub>opt</sub>_  `)`<br/>